citylines/citylines/CONTRIBUTING.md

 ### Google Auth

-- Get a `google_client_id` for the Google Login from the Google console
+- Generate a Google Client ID (OAuth 2.0) from the Google console.
+Check out the [Create authorization credentials](https://developers.google.com/identity/sign-in/web/sign-in#create_authorization_credentials) section from the docs.
-- Copy `/api/config/auth.yml.sample` to `/api/config/auth.yml` and set the attributes.
-The `secret` should be a secret random string
+- Copy `/api/config/auth.yml.sample` to `/api/config/auth.yml` and set the atributes.
+The `secret` may be any given string.

 ### Building